rehierl/node-tree-outliner/1-1-1-graph-theory/1-0-core-definitions.md

 * "trivial graph", if `(#V == 1) and (#E == 0)`
 * "oriented graph", if `xEy` then `!yEx` (i.e. one direction only)

-Note that the binary relation of an oriented graph is irreflexive (aka. strict) and anti-symmetric.
-That is, the binary relation of a graph is a-symmetric.
+Note that the binary relation of an oriented graph is irreflexive/strict and anti-symmetric.
+That is, the binary relation of an oriented graph is consequently a-symmetric.

 An edge `((x,y) in E)` is referred to as ...